 - Preparation for the pour plate method is time-consuming compared with the streak plate/and or spread plate technique.

 - Loss of viability of heat-sensitive organisms coming into contact with hot agar.
+The organism to be counted must be able to withstand brief exposure to the temperature of molten agar (∼45°C to 50°C)

 - Embedded colonies are much smaller than those which happen to be on the surface.
 Thus, one must be careful to count these so that none are overlooked.